Board & Committees

 Inspection of service agreements and letters of appointment

-Copies of the Executive Directors' service agreements with the Company or any of its subsidiaries and copies of the letters of appointment of the Non-executive Directors of the Company are available for inspection at the Company’s registered office.
+Copies of the executive Directors' service agreements with the Company or any of its subsidiaries and copies of the letters of appointment of the Non-executive Directors of the Company are available for inspection at the Company’s registered office.
 Please contact the Company Secretary to arrange inspection.

 Visits can be arranged during normal business hours 09.00 to 17.00 (UK) on any weekday (Saturdays, Sundays and public holidays excepted).
 The documents are also available for inspection at our Annual General Meeting each year for 15 minutes prior to and during the meeting.